john9francis/radiation-modeling/timeSpentPhase2.md

 - 10/17 5:38 pm 1.5 hr making the g4docker video recording
 - 10/17 7:45 pm 3 hrs editing and publishing g4docker video
 - 10/18 8:31 pm .5 hrs starting to track the secondary particles in g4 brems.
 UPDATE: got what I wanted from testem18, basically the track object has the particle's kinetic energy!
-- 10/19 10:50 pm logging total kinetic energy in TC, and working on G4-Brems
+- 10/19 10:50 pm 2.5 hrs logging total kinetic energy in TC.
+UPDATE: I polished up TC pretty well. it's ready for the first release and detects particles perfectly.
+Next step is to apply this knowledge to G4-Brems, and also figure out analysis and better visualization